 Courses required for Secondary and Special Education are listed below.
-Students may begin taking graduate courses in their senior if they have room in their schedule after transferring in AP credit, summer courses.
-Students in English and History Education majors may only overload once during their undergraduate year.
+Students may begin taking graduate courses in their senior year if they have room in their schedule after transferring in AP credit, summer courses.
+Two graduate courses may double-count for undergraduate general elective credit.
+One additional graduate course may be taken prior to admission in the graduate program during the fifth year.